vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 --- type:BulletExercise lang:sql xp:100 key:84411d78ac
 ## LIKE and NOT LIKE

-Good work!

-As you have seen, the `WHERE` column can be used to filter text data.
-However, so far you've only been able to filter based on specific text string.
-In the real world, often you'll want to search for a specific pattern rather than a specific text string.
+As you've seen, the `WHERE` column can be used to filter text data.
+However, so far you've only been able to filter by specifying the exact text you're interested in.
+In the real world, often you'll want to search for a *pattern* rather than a specific text string.

-In SQL, the `LIKE` operator can be used in a `WHERE` clause to search for a specific pattern in a column.

-In relation to the `LIKE` operator, a _wildcard_ is a placeholder for some other values.
+In SQL, the `LIKE` operator can be used in a `WHERE` clause to search for a pattern in a column.
+To accomplish this, you use something called a _wildcard_ as a placeholder for some other values.
 There are two wildcards you can use with `LIKE`:

-* The `'%'` wildcard will match zero, one, or many characters in text.

-For example, the following query:
+The `%` wildcard will match zero, one, or many characters in text.
+For example, the following query matches companies like `'Data'`, `'DataC'` `'DataCamp'`, `'DataMind'`, and so on:

 ```
 SELECT name